 UT College of Law is thirty-fourth on the National Law Journal‘s most recent “Go-To Law Schools” list, which ranks the top fifty law schools by the percentage of 2013 graduates who landed jobs at the country’s largest law firms.

 UT provides strong educational value for every dollar of tuition, according to the Princeton Review’s 2014 Best Value rankings.
 The Princeton Review listed UT among the top seventy-five public colleges and universities in its Best Value Colleges for 2014 publication, which compared public and private schools in areas including cost, financial aid, academic quality, and campus life.

-UT Knoxville is one of the best values in public higher education, according to the latest rankings from Kiplinger’s Personal Finance magazine.
-The magazine’s annual “100 Best Values in Public Colleges,” released today, ranks American colleges based on affordability and academic quality.
+UT is one of the best values in public higher education, according to the new Kiplinger’s Personal Finance magazine.
+The magazine’s annual “100 Best Values in Public Colleges” ranks American colleges based on affordability and academic quality.
 This year, the Best Values program evaluated hundreds of public colleges and universities, then narrowed the list to 100 schools based.

 UT is ranked fifteenth in the nation among all public and private universities in U.S. News and World Report’s inaugural rankings for Best Colleges for Veterans.
 The new ranking category provides data and information on schools that assist veterans and active service members with pursuing a college education under the Post-9/11 GI Bill by providing federal benefits, which include tuition and housing assistance.
 U.S. News uses its annual Best Colleges data to rank the schools that meet three specific criteria.